lindentree/todo-app/README.md

 An incomplete todo list app built in the TDD paradigm with functional components and React Hooks.
+Currently allows the user to add todos in ascending numerical order

 Todos:

-1. Add ability to delete todos or mark them complete
+1. Add ability to delete todos
+2. Add ability to mark todos complete
 2. Persist todos in localStorage

 ***